A Contrarian Approach to the Treatment of Low Back Pain

 Licensed in California in 1981, Whitfield earned a Doctor of Oriental Medicine degree in 1983.
 His thesis, “Acupuncture and the treatment of common running injuries”, demonstrated that TCM could address many clinical issues in sports medicine.
 His experience includes the 1984 Los Angeles Olympic Games, as well as numerous track and field, cycling and other events nationally over the last 25 years.
 Whitfield is the author of The Acupuncture Handbook of Sports Injuries and Pain, one of the few texts integrating traditional acupuncture with orthopedic and sports medicine.
 He is also the director of The Acupuncture Sports Medicine Apprenticeship Program.

-Whitfield lives in Hawaii, and continues to teach seminars and apprenticeship-style workshops in North America and Europe.
+Whitfield lives in California, and continues to teach seminars and apprenticeship-style workshops in North America and Europe.

 University of Oregon, Eugene, Oregon, 1969-1973